Oct 29, 2021

 How to price beauty salon services?

 How much should a make-up job cost?
 What price should microdermabrasion be?
 Pricing services in the beauty industry can be very difficult.
-How to price cosmetic treatments so as to cover all costs and make a profit?
+How do you price cosmetic treatments so as to cover all costs and make a profit?

 Very often, owners of small beauty and hair salons do not even know how much they earn per month.
 Sometimes the amount earned is so low that it barely covers all costs.
 Why?
 This is the result of a lack of comprehensive pricing of ongoing treatments.